ScottLogic/prompt-injection/.github/PULL_REQUEST_TEMPLATE.md

 ## Notes
 - Bullet point list with
 - any notable code changes
-- or explainations regarding this PR
+- or explanations regarding this PR

 ## Concerns
 - Bullet point list